tejaswisagiraju/-CSS-pseudo-class-selectors---jQuery-UI/README.md

   }
   ```

-Some of the selectors include: hover, before, after, n-child, link, visited, active </br>
+Some of the selectors include: hover, before, after, n-child, link, visited, active. </br>
 Link to all the different selectors and their description: https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-classes

-jQuery UI is away to make your html elements more interactive and some examples include dragging and resizing.
+jQuery UI is away to make your html elements more interactive and some examples include dragging and resizing. </br>
 link to docs: https://jqueryui.com